simonespa/algorithms-and-data-structures/README.md

 npm run dev
 ```

-You can run a TypeScript module directly with `ts-node`
+You can run a TS script

 ```
 npm start <path/to/the/file.ts>